 As the costumes come off, people begin to remember their true relationships.
 "I'm sorry, I didn't recognize you," they say as they untie their friends and family.
 "Please forgive me – I forgot who you were."
 "I don't know what came over me."

 The party-goers shake their heads at the strange turn of events.
 They toss away their costumes as they walk out of the party, concerned that they might forget again.

 "How easily we are fooled," remarks a man as he drops a mask.
 "A little cardboard, a little paint, and our loved ones are gone."

 As strange as this story sounds, I find that it's what happens in this world.

 Each of us comes into the world without a stable human persona.
 Then, as we "mature," we work to "find ourselves."
 This usually means that we try out a variety of worldly roles, until we find one that feels comfortable.

 The problem is that these roles are as flimsy as costumes at a ball.
 If we were to recognize this, we could have a bit of fun.
 But like the partygoers who fell asleep and confused themselves with their roles, we tend to forget who we really are.

 Let me give a personal example of this.
-When I was in college, I considered myself a "student."
+When I was in college, I considered myself a student.
 After that I saw myself as a spiritual seeker, and a writer.
-Then a businessman, a writer again, a teacher, and so on.
+Then a businessman, a writer again, a counselor, and so on.

 The problem is that a student has to study – otherwise, his identity begins to fall apart.
 A seeker needs to seek.
 A writer needs to write.
-A businessman needs to make money; a teacher needs students.
+A businessman needs to make money; a counselor needs clients.

 So there was a great deal of pressure that arose from these roles.
 When I was twenty-one years old, and my time in college ran out, I fell into a panic.
 I was a student!
 And there were no more classes!
 What would happen to my identity?
 It was quite terrifying.